Special Covid-19 Rules Overview (updated June 10, 2021):

 Archived COVID-19 updates are at the bottom of this page.

-September 30, 2019
+September 2019 (original post)

 Due to the age and condition of the present seawall it had become apparent that we needed to replace (rather than repair) the structure and docks.